Skip to main content

 What We Love

-• SmartThings Cooking AI — suggests cooking parameters based on what the camera identifies; works for common dishes, though niche and technique-heavy recipes aren't covered
+• SmartThings Cooking AI suggests time and temperature parameters based on what the camera identifies — covers common dishes with reasonable accuracy

 What Could Be Better